wp-plugins/awesome-weather/readme.txt

 == Description ==

-This plugin allows you to easily add super clean weather widgets to your site.
-The design is based off the site: http://weatherrr.net/ and the widget changes colors based on the current temp.
+This plugin allows you to easily add super clean (and awesome) weather widgets to your site.
+The weather data is provided for free by http://openweathermaps.org.

-Use the built in widget or add it somewhere else with this shortcode: (all settings shown)
+Use the built in widget with all of it's marvelous settings or add it to a page or theme with the shortcode: (all settings shown)

 `[awesome-weather location="Montreal" units="F" size="tall" override_title="MTL" forecast_days="2" hide_stats=1 background="http://urltoanimage.jpg" custom_bg_color="#cccccc" inline_style="width: 200px; margin: 20px; float: left;"]`